EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I did some practice in the editor with different fluid layout designs.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 46
+.
+* Project you are working on - Css: The missing manual.
+* Progress today - Today I did some practice in the editor with positioning page elements.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.